stonybrook-lin539/main/source/syllabus/syllabus.md

 1. The weekly assignments may contain exercises that are optional for undergrads but mandatory for grads.

 1. Once during the semester, you have to serve as pseudo-grader.
-    You will get to look at half of the assignments, then you will meet with the TA to discuss what you think the students did well, what they struggled with, and who (if anybody) you think should not get a P due to lack of effort.
+    You will get to look at the assignments, then you will meet with me to discuss what you think the students did well, what they struggled with, and who (if anybody) you think should not get a P due to lack of effort.

 ## Student pseudonyms